3 Data and Meaning

 - Capturing it all in code

 In the previous chapter we explored what data is; now we’re going to explore what it means.
-It might sound a bit abstract at first, but this pursuit of “meaning” is one of our primary tools for building rock solid systems.
+It might sound abstract, but this pursuit of “meaning” is one of our primary tools for building rock solid systems.
 To quote Leslie Lamport, “It’s a good idea to understand a system before building it”.
-Being very explicit about what our data means is how we get down to that fundamental level of understanding prior to any coding.
+Data is how we build that foundational understanding.